manoj2411/ds-algo/README.md

 * Find leaders : An element is leader if it is greater than all the elements to its right side, rightmost element is always a leader. ([Solution](https://github.com/manoj2411/ds-algo/blob/master/Array/find_leaders.rb))

 * Interval List Intersections : Given two lists of closed intervals, each list of intervals is pairwise disjoint and in sorted order.
 Return the intersection of these two interval lists.
-[Ref](https://leetcode.com/problems/interval-list-intersections). ([Solution](https://github.com/manoj2411/ds-algo/blob/master/Array/interval_intersection.rb))
+[Ref](https://leetcode.com/problems/interval-list-intersections). ([Solution in ruby](https://github.com/manoj2411/ds-algo/blob/master/Array/interval_intersection.rb)), ([Solution in java](https://github.com/manoj2411/ds-algo/blob/master/leetcode/IntervalListIntersections.java))

 * **Search Insert Position** Given a sorted array and a target value, return the index if the target is found otherwise return the index where it would be if it were inserted in order [ref](https://leetcode.com/problems/search-insert-position/).
 [Solution](https://github.com/manoj2411/ds-algo/blob/master/Array/search_insert_position.rb)